-For the first time in 2018/19, PhD loans worth up to £25,000 will be available to help Doctoral students cover their fees and living expenses
+For the first time in 2018/19, PhD loans worth up to £25,000 are available to help Doctoral students resident in England pay for their fees and living expenses

 PhD loans at a glance

 - Available in 2018/19 for new PhD students.

 - For UK nationals resident in England.